whg/ofxTerminal/readme.md

 `setBlinkingCursor(bool b, float freq)` : freq is an optional argument and the default it 0.5Hz

-`ofxTerminal(T *co, string fp, int fs)` : Along with the pointer, the constructor can has two optional arguments, these are the font path and the font size, by default these are: "/System/Library/Fonts/Menlo.ttc" and 11 respectively.
+`ofxTerminal(T *co, string fontpath, int fontsize)` : Along with the pointer, the constructor can has two optional arguments, these are the font path and the font size, by default these are: "/System/Library/Fonts/Menlo.ttc" and 11 respectively.
 If you change these you will probably want to use a monospaced font.

+`setFontColor(int r, int g, int b)` & `setPromptColor(int r, int g, int b)` : these should be fairly self explanatory.

 If you do decide to change the default text, you might need to use: